dwright37/dwright37.github.io/_pages/about.md

 ---

 I'm currently a Danish Data Science Academy postdoctoral fellow at the University of Copenhagen.
 My research centers around socially sustainable natural language processing (NLP) with the following mission: I want to help make the world's knowledge **reliable** and **accessible**.
-This includes [real-world knowledge](https://aclanthology.org/2020.emnlp-main.256/), [scientific knowledge](https://aclanthology.org/2022.emnlp-main.117.pdf), and [diverse human knowledge](https://aclanthology.org/2020.emnlp-main.639/).
+This includes both [real-world knowledge](https://aclanthology.org/2020.emnlp-main.256/) and [scientific knowledge](https://aclanthology.org/2022.emnlp-main.117.pdf), with additional focus on [knowledge diversity](https://aclanthology.org/2020.emnlp-main.639/).
 The methods I use come from machine learning and natural language processing. **Reliability** is concerned with the [factuality](https://aclanthology.org/2022.acl-long.175/) and [faithfulness](https://arxiv.org/abs/2402.12431) of different types of knowledge, as well as ensuring that ML systems themselves are [safe and interpretable](https://arxiv.org/abs/2406.19238). **Accessibility** is concerned with making ML systems which process different types of knowledge both [efficient](https://arxiv.org/abs/2406.01345) and [sustainable](https://arxiv.org/abs/2309.02065).

 Previously I have been a visitor to the [BlaBlaBlab](https://blablablab.si.umich.edu/) at the University of Michigan, and was a postdoc in the [Saints Lab](https://github.com/saintslab) working on sustainable AI.
 I did my PhD with [CopeNLU](https://copenlu.github.io/) where I worked on automated fact checking, automatic understanding and analysis of science communication, and domain adaptation.
 I received my master's degree from University of California, San Diego, and have worked at IBM Research and the Allen Institute for Artificial Intelligence on the Semantic Scholar project.
 I also write sometimes on [substack](https://dustinwright.substack.com/).
 Outside of science I like making music and playing table top role-playing games and rhythm games.